REmatchChile/REmatch-paper/README.md

 This repository functions as a companion piece for the paper _REmatch: a novel regex engine for finding all matches_.
 The repository contains:
-1. A snapshot of the source code repository for the paper.
+1. A snapshot of the source code repository of the REmatch library.
 2. The extended version of the paper.

 ## **Important Links**